- Military Life Cycle

-- The VA's Vocational Rehabilitation and Employment Program helps veterans with service-related disabilities to find and keep employment.
+- The VA’s Vocational Readiness and Employment Program helps veterans with service-related disabilities find and keep employment.
 The program helps veterans prepare for employment and provides counseling and independent living services for disabled veterans who are unable to work.

 - The VA’s VetSuccess On Campus Program helps veterans, service members and their dependents complete their education and prepares them to enter the workplace through on-campus benefits assistance and counseling.